 page for complete details on all program costs.

 In the spirit of the actor-creator, this semester provides ensemble-based physical theatre training with an intense focus on movement/body work, vocal techniques and Italian language.
-Students will learn new approaches to performance through their encounter with Commedia dell’Arte, interwoven with mask-making and other related performance topics.
+Students will learn new approaches to performance through their encounter with teachers and artists from various contemporary performance fields, and from Commedia dell’Arte, interwoven with mask-making and other related performance topics.

-Students will be guest artists in residence during a working excursion to either Venice or Naples, participating in a professional-level workshop with Accademia faculty.
+Students will be guest artists in residence during a study tour in Ljubljana, Slovenia, participating in a professional-level workshop with Accademia faculty.
 Students will have the opportunity to see professional performances, as well as present their own work generated during the semester both in-house and locally, as assessed by the faculty.

 Semester Courses (3 credits each)

 Commedia dell'Arte: Acting I

 Instructors: Giangiacomo Colli - Acting, Dramaturgy and Constructing Canovacci

 Dory Sibley - Voice in the Mask Coaching

 Scott McGehee - Commedia History Lecture and Discussion